The program admits students for the fall and spring terms only. Priority will be given

 Admission to the master's program in Health Science may be secured in two ways:

-accredited college or university* or substantial upper-division course work in those
+or university* or substantial upper-division course work in those fields, or experience

-fields, or experience in those same areas (as determined by the program director).
+in those same areas (as determined by the program director)

-admission may be granted to students whose GPA is at least 2.75.
-All GPA calculations
+may be granted to students whose GPA is at least 2.75.
+All GPA calculations for admission

-for admission are based upon the last 60 credits of undergraduate and post-baccalaureate
+are based upon the last 60 credits of undergraduate and post-baccalaureate study.

-have earned the grade of B or better in a previous statistics course (or equivalent,
+grade of B or better in a previous statistics course (or equivalent, as determined

 included in the undergraduate grade point average only if they are at least upper